hellerve/ptolemy/README.md

 read about it and think I have a pretty okay grasp on the concepts, I just never had a project that required me to write a truly learning system.
 With that in mind, this is still a very interesting paper, because it describes in great detail an approach to AI writing poetry in a sensible way.
-It's a bit annoying that they did not provide an example poem that was generated—I was really interested in seeing one of those—, but I liked the idea of having multiple neural nets, one for writing the draft and one for refining it.
-That felt similar to how I approach writing: brainstorm and build, then make sense of the mess you've just created.
+It’s a bit annoying that they did not provide an example poem that was generated—I was really interested in seeing one of those—, but I liked the idea of having multiple neural nets, one for writing the draft and one for refining it.
+That felt similar to how I approach writing: brainstorm and build, then make sense of the mess you’ve just created.
 I have always been a poor editor, so maybe the second neural net would be of greater help for me, but I assume it will be some time until I can tap into the potential of AI that helps me convey what I want to write.